MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-java-se-to-java-se-app-service.md

 This guide describes what you should be aware of when you want to migrate an existing Spring Boot or other embedded-server web application to Azure App Service using Java SE.

-## Before you start
+## Pre-migration

+To ensure a successful migration, before you start, complete the assessment and inventory steps described in the following sections.

-If you can't meet any of the pre-migration requirements, see the following companion migration guides:
+If you can't meet any of these pre-migration requirements, see the following companion migration guides:

 * Migrate executable JAR applications to containers on Azure Kubernetes Service (guidance planned)
 * Migrate executable JAR Applications to Azure Virtual Machines (guidance planned)

-## Pre-migration

 ### Switch to a supported platform